readium/readium-css/docs/CSS04-multicolumn_layout.md

 - a multicol element can have more columns that it has room for, additional column boxes are created in the inline direction (page or column break, constrained height, etc.);
 - columns that appear outside the multicol element are called overflow columns.

+## Reflow

+CSS multicol relies on a complex (fragmentation) logic, and this logic varies for each browser.

+In Blink and Webkit for instance, a reflow won’t happen for the document (`:root`) if we don’t force a reflow at the `body` level.
+As a consequence, we’re using the `--RS__maxLineLength` CSS variable to force this reflow and slightly alter its value whenever needed e.g. “pagination to scroll” in vertical writing, `mix-blend-mode` in sepia mode, “number of columns” user setting, etc.

+This will recalc the `body`’s `max-width`, causing a reflow which will propagate to the column layout we set for `:root`.

 ## Notorious limitations

 When the spec was published, the *Financial Times* immediately switched to [its own JavaScript implementation](https://labs.ft.com/articles/ft-columnflow/?mhq5j=e3) for the following reasons: